universal-ctags/citre/README.md

   134
   ```

-  Besides, you could [define your own parser with
+  Besides, you could [define your own parser using
   regex](http://docs.ctags.io/en/latest/man/ctags-optlib.7.html) to support
   more languages.